ScoutmasterBucky/ScoutmasterBucky/site/360/2023/2023-03-31-teen-challenge.md

 </div>

-Adult & Teen Challenge provides Christian faith-based, residential care to young people and adults who struggle with addiction and life-controlling problems.
+Adult and Teen Challenge provides Christian faith-based, residential care to young people and adults who struggle with addiction and life-controlling problems.
 It is ATC's goal to provide a start for men and women and empower them to become mentally sound, emotionally balanced, socially adjusted, physically well, and spiritually alive.
-The program will provide an opportunity from the damaging atmosphere of the past and permit time to make quality decisions for a hopeful future.
+The program provides an opportunity from the damaging atmosphere of the past and permits time for individuals to make quality decisions for a hopeful future.

 Addiction does not just affect the addict; it is also damaging to family members, people who care about you and people you work with.
 There are problems besides drugs and alcohol that have the potential to do as much damage as substance abuse.
 In fact, substance abuse is often symptomatic of much deeper life-controlling problems, such as lifestyle addictions.
 Lifestyle addictions cover a wide array of issues that affect many people such as poor self-image, violence and anger issues, eating disorders, and sexual addiction.
 People struggling with these issues can also benefit from an addiction recovery program.